You know this Friday is going to be interesting, right? GDPR Vs Adtech: Starts in 4 days.

 There’s a common notion exists among the readers – “Ads aren’t better than anything”.
 Premium publishers took it seriously this time and started to invest in paywalls and getting digital subscribers.
 Besides, algorithm changes and privacy laws are lowering the revenue day by day.

-On the other hand, mid-market and small publishers who aren’t capable identifying the potential subscribers are left behind.
+On the other hand, mid-market and small publishers who aren’t capable of identifying the potential subscribers are left behind.
 Also, there’s no guarantee that the readers will pay $ to mid-market publishers.

 Then, what’s the way out?

 Capitalizing on the existing ad units.
 How can you do that?

 - Make sure you employ advanced programmatic techniques such as Header Bidding (actually, it’s been years) and have sufficient demand partners to improve your CPMs.

 - Try to experiment with different UI and see how it affects UX.
 Typically, lesser ad units and uninterrupted content work well.
 The way you place them matters more than you think.

 - Enable ad refresh on your website, but make sure you satisfy advertisers with the metrics.

 - Build an audience for your content.
 For instance, you can focus on developing software reviews as a major category and attract the audience.
 Then, you have higher chances of partnering with software companies for direct deals.

 As per the report, Google has agreed to meet with a group of publishers (trade bodies) to discuss the concerns of its GDPR update.
 To be frank, publishers and pretty much everyone in the adtech industry has been worrying that this update will further solidify its dominance in digital advertising.